MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-substituting-reports.md

 ---
 title: "Substituting Reports"
-description: "How to substitute built-in reports with custom reports."
+description: "How to substitute reports for other reports."
 author: t-blrobl
 ms.custom: na
 ms.date: 10/01/2019